 1. Your assets could be severely damaged by a spike or drop in temperature

-Greenhouse operations are also succeptible to temperature damage.
+Greenhouse operations are also susceptible to temperature damage.
 The incorrect temperature will impact the plant development and your total yield.
 Low temperatures can slow the growth of the plants, but too much heat can stress them.
 And temperature extremes either way can outright kill them.
 Many operators still rely on staff to manually monitor greenhouse conditions by walking the facility to physically check heaters and ventilation stacks.
 But humans can’t physically watch every inch of the operation around the clock.
 A monitoring system is always on duty, and calls the appropriate personnel immediately so they can take preventive action.

 And if your business involves animals, detecting temperature problems early is critical to preventing a tragedy.
-Whether you raise livestock or operate a zoo or pet store, the faster you learn about a dangerous temperature rise or fall, the faster you can respond and save your animals.
+Whether you raise livestock or operate a zoo or pet store, the faster you learn about dangerous temperature levels, the faster you can respond and save your animals.
 If your facility houses many different species, temperature settings will vary from location to location.
 For example, one part of a zoo building might house reptiles and amphibians, while another area is home to mammals—each requiring unique settings.

 2. You have remote work areas throughout a large facility or off-site

 Hotels, hospitals and office complexes must monitor environmental factors that affect the well-being of people who visit and work in their buildings.
 Property managers are responsible for maintaining stable ambient temperature in all interior rooms, hallways and group areas.
 Temperature monitoring at the facilities is also important in maintaining set water temperature ranges in bathrooms, kitchens, laundry facilities, laboratories, clinics and other areas.